 Is Financial Assistance available for camp?

 Yes Financial Assistance is available.
-Each year we raise over $200,000 and provide over $400,000 in scholarships to families who wouldn’t otherwise be able to afford to attend camp.
+Each year we raise over $200,000 in scholarships to families who wouldn’t otherwise be able to afford to attend camp.
 For more information please click HERE.

 How do I know that my child will be safe at camp?